fsommers/bureaucrat/README.md

 Based on the detected PII fields, the *bureaucrat* generated synthetic data and used that to populate the newly generated documents.

 This is useful when working with enterprise customers that want to apply document AI tools to their own private documents, but cannot hand you examples of actual documents, due to privacy reasons.
-With *bureaucrat*'s `homoform` mode, they can clone and anonymize their private documents, and use those anonymized "clone" documents for configuring a document intelligence system.
+With *bureaucrat*'s `clone` mode, they can clone and anonymize their private documents, and use those anonymized "clone" documents for configuring a document intelligence system.

 ## Features